WJSoftware/vite-plugin-single-spa/README.md

 ```

 > In reality, what is installed as development dependency is a matter of how you build your final product.
 For
-example, if you want to use `npm ci` to build the project, then you'll need all packages used by Vite's build command
+example, if you want to use `npm` with `--omit=dev` to build the project, then you'll need all packages used by Vite's
-to have been installed as regular dependencies.
-It is up to you how you end up installing the package (dev or
+build command to have been installed as regular dependencies.
+It is up to you how you end up installing the package
-regular).
+(dev or regular).

 Now, in `vite.config.ts`, import the `vitePluginSingleSpa` function from it.
 It is the default export but it is also
 a named export: